deepeshJCU/child-theme-u3a-docker/README.md

 ````
-# LearnMate Child Theme (Docker WordPress Setup)
+# CP3402 WordPress u3a Child Theme (Docker WordPress Setup) Development

-This project contains a WordPress development environment using Docker Compose with a custom child theme built on the Astra theme.
+This project contains a WordPress development environment using Docker Compose with a custom child theme built on the Astra theme. as part of the CP3402 assignment.
+Docker is used for local development, and GitHub Actions handles deployment.

+---

+## Prerequisites

+Docker Desktop

+GitHub account

+Git (CLI or GUI)

 ---